casper-network/docs-archive/implementation/serialization-standard.rst

 Block
 -----
 A proto-block after execution, with the resulting post-state-hash.
 This is the core component of the Casper linear blockchain.
 The defintions and serialization for a ProtoBlock are defined below.
-A block is programmtically defined as follows
+A block is programmtically defined as follows:

 .. code:: rust